 Free Arts Activities

-This year, arts teachers from across South Carolina can participate in standards-based virtual and backpack activities designed to easily fold into any type of arts education setting, whether virtual, hybrid or in-person.
+Arts teachers from across South Carolina can participate in standards-based virtual backpack activities designed to easily fold into any type of arts education setting, whether virtual, hybrid or in-person.
 Activities support foundation level students and range in style to meet various arts classroom needs.
 Pre-recorded artist talks, student journals, teacher guides, and fully packaged art kits are some of the many ways we look to engage with our arts education community.

 Stay up-to-date with the latest Outreach offerings by signing up to receive our newsletter.